Paul Westphal

-Paul Douglas Westphal (November 30, 1950 – January 2, 2021) was an American basketball player, head coach, and commentator.
+Paul Douglas Westphal (November 30, 1950 – January 2, 2021) was an American basketball player and coach.

 Westphal played in the National Basketball Association (NBA) from 1972 to 1984.
 Playing the guard position, he won an NBA championship with the Boston Celtics in 1974.
 Westphal played in the NBA Finals again in 1976 as a member of the Phoenix Suns.
 His NBA career also included stints with the Seattle SuperSonics and the New York Knicks.
 In addition to being a five-time All-Star selection, Westphal earned three All-NBA First Team selections and one Second Team honor.